How to Import Data via REST API into Magento 2

 If you are not familiar with REST, here is a brief description from StackOverflow.

-Being the underlying architectural principle of the web, Representational State Transfer (REST) defines a set of constraints and properties on the basis of HTTP.
+Being the underlying architectural principle of the web, Representational State Transfer (REST) defines a set of constraints and properties based on HTTP.
 Since clients (browsers) and servers can interact without the client knowing anything beforehand about the server and its resources, the constraint occurs: both server and client must agree on the media (HTML) used.

 An excellent example of the core REST principle is an HTML form.
 From the perspective of the server, the resource location and the required fields are specified.
 From the perspective of the browser, it is not clear in advance what information to submit and where.
 The server provides the answers to both questions.